 Method Medicare - Contact Information CALL 1-800-MEDICARE, or 1-800-633-4227 Calls to this number are free.
-24 hours a day, 7 days a week. ΤΤΥ 1-877-486-2048 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+24 hours a day, 7 days a week.
+TTY 1-877-486-2048 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 Calls to this number are free.

-Method Medicare - Contact Information WEBSITE www.medicare.gov This is the official government website for Medicare.
-It gives you up- to-date information about Medicare and current Medicare issues.
+Method Medicare - Contact Information Method WEBSITE Medicare - Contact Information www.medicare.gov This is the official government website for Medicare.
+It gives you upto-date information about Medicare and current Medicare issues.
 It also has information about hospitals, nursing homes, physicians, home health agencies, and dialysis facilities.
 It includes documents you can print directly from your computer.
 You can also find Medicare contacts in your state.
-The Medicare website also has detailed information about your Medicare eligibility and enrollment options with the following tools: Medicare Eligibility Tool: Provides Medicare eligibility status information. • Medicare Plan Finder: Provides personalized information about available Medicare prescription drug plans, Medicare health plans, and Medigap (Medicare Supplement Insurance) policies in your area.
+The Medicare website also has detailed information about your Medicare eligibility and enrollment options with the following tools: Medicare Eligibility Tool: Provides Medicare eligibility status information.
+Medicare Plan Finder: Provides personalized information about available Medicare prescription drug plans, Medicare health plans, and Medigap (Medicare Supplement Insurance) policies in your area.
 These tools provide an estimate of what your out-of-pocket costs might be in different Medicare plans.
-You can also use the website to tell Medicare about any complaints you have about Alterwood Advantage Select: Tell Medicare about your complaint: You can submit a complaint about Alterwood Advantage Select directly to Medicare.
-To submit a complaint to Medicare, go to www.medicare.gov/MedicareComplaintForm/home.aspx.
-Medicare takes your complaints seriously and will use this information to help improve the quality of the Medicare program.
-If you don't have a computer, your local library or senior center may be able to help you visit this website using its computer.
-Or, you can call Medicare and tell them what information you are looking for.
+You can also use the website to tell Medicare about any complaints you have about Alterwood Advantage Select: Medicare and tell them what information you are looking for.
 They will find the information on the website and review the information with you.
 (You can call Medicare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY users should call 1-877-486-2048.)

+SECTION 3

-SECTION 3 State Health Insurance Assistance Program (Free help, information, and answers to your questions about Medicare)
+State Health Insurance Assistance Program (Free help, information, and answers to your questions about Medicare)